RePL Multi Rotor Sub7 or Sub25

 CASA Client Services Centre (Permissions Issue) or an authorised industry delegate will issue the certificate upon successful completion of the assessment process.

-CASA currently authorises UAV Operator’s Certificates in the RPA categories of multi-rotor, fixed wing and helicopter types across four different weights: < 2 kg, <7 kg, <25 kg and <150 kg.
+CASA currently authorises RPA Operator’s Certificates in the RPA categories of multi-rotor, aeroplane, helicopter and heavy lift types across four different weights: < 2 kg, <7 kg, <25 kg and <150 kg.

 How long will it take to obtain a RPA operator's certificate (ReOC)?